 Tech and Power Essentials (Simple, Practical)

-What tech essentials do you need (power, SIM, waterproofing)?
-Keep it basic: stay charged, stay connected, and protect your phone from water and sand.
-This Philippines packing list guide is intentionally minimalist on tech.
+Keep tech minimal: stay charged, stay connected, and protect your phone from water and sand.
 For a deeper checklist, see travel tech essentials in the Philippines.

-- Power bank (bring one you trust for full-day use)
+- Power bank you trust for full-day use

 - Charging cable plus a spare if you are moving often

-- Universal adapter (useful for mixed plug setups in accommodations)
+- Universal adapter (useful for mixed plug setups)

 - Offline maps downloaded for your destinations

-- Local SIM or eSIM plan (plus a SIM pin tool if needed)
+- Local SIM or eSIM plan details (plus SIM pin tool if needed)

-- Waterproofing: phone pouch, small dry bag, and silica gel packs if you have them
+- Water protection: phone pouch, small dry bag, optional silica gel packs

 Safety and Health Kit (Practical, Not Alarmist)

-What safety and health items should first-time visitors pack?
 Think prevention and comfort: blisters, stomach surprises, bites, sunburn, and small cuts.
-This Philippines packing list guide focuses on the common annoyances that derail days.
-If you want a general reference list, the CDC’s traveler guide has a useful packing overview: CDC packing list for the Philippines.
+If you want a general reference list, the CDC’s traveler guide has a useful overview: CDC packing list for the Philippines.
 For local-context habits, keep travel safety tips for the Philippines handy.

 - Personal prescriptions (plus a photo of the prescription)